veropetit/PHYS633-F2024/Book/L11-SourceFunction/README.md

 * The source function is what the intensity will become after going through a number of optical depth.
 Of course, the intensity might not be able to become equal to the source function, if the source function itself varies significantly over a few optical depth.

+Micro-objectives:
+- I can state and explain all of the terms in the formal solution of radiative transfer.
+- I can derive the equation for the solution of radiative transfer for constant density, opacity, and source function, starting from the formal solution.
+- I can make a sketch of $I(s)$ for constant density, opacity, and source function.
+- I can calculate the solution for $I(s)$ if given a simple functional form for e.g. $\rho(s)$ or $S(\tau)$.

 > In the [textbooks](../textbooks.md):
 >